 And yet today’s clients don’t have any more strategy than clients of the past.
 They have information.
 Information can’t make decisions for us.
 They are the inputs to guide smart decisions, but they are not decisions.
 This is why so many business leaders have 200+ page research decks sitting in filing cabinets and collecting space on desktops, but no action.
 As a relative newcomer to the CPG space, I see this pattern magnified: a business culture so dominated by data that leaders struggle to make sense of it.

 This is why so many business leaders have 200+ page research decks sitting in filing cabinets and collecting space on desktops, but no action.

 Strategy doesn’t end at the collection and reporting of data.
 It’s the prioritization – mostly the deprioritization! – of information that wemustdo to arrive at a winning course of action.
 By its very nature, it cannot be 200 slides.
 Or 100 slides.
 Or maybe even 10.

 In Moxie Sozo’s quest for effectiveness in branding, we love the challenge of working with clients to develop meaningful, actionable strategies.
 We structure our collaboration so that we synthesize our data with our intuition.
 We start by absorbing the world of information that guides us, but developing a strategy requires us to go deeper.
 For us, that means engaging in guided conversations designed to inspire confidence, select decision-making criteria, and build buy-in by considering all angles.
 The realizations we make together in a few hours of discussion replace months of hesitance, circular conversations, and ultimately inaction.

-The end result: a clear, actionable insight supported by the most critical decision makers.
+A clear, actionable insight supported by the most critical decision-makers.
 It’s something you could sum up in less than 30 minutes.
 And it’s just a handful of slides.